Last update: Mar 29, 2019.

 We initiate the review and response process

-After stabilizing the situation, and as soon as possible, our Code of Conduct Officer will initiate the response process, and with the support of the Code of Conduct team, will review the information that we have received, including determining whether we need additional information.
+After stabilizing the situation, and as soon as possible, our Code of Conduct Coordinator will initiate the response process, and with the support of the Code of Conduct team, will review the information that we have received, including determining whether we need additional information.

 We determine what action is needed, including remedy